Forum

 (@sql-admin)

-Here I’ll demonstrate how to write an SQL query to identify employees who joined an organization within the last 6 months.
-This type of query is crucial for HR analytics, onboarding processes, and performance reviews.
+In this post, we'll write an SQL query to identify employees who joined an organization within the last 6 months.
+This query is essential for HR analytics, onboarding reports, and performance dashboards.

 Find employees from the EMPLOYEES table who joined the company in the last 6 months based on their JOIN_DATE.